tylerharriott/100-days-of-code/README.md

 **Today's Progress**: Starting working on a new Javascript project encompassing everything I have learned so far.
 I started learning more about Document Object Model(DOM) Manipuation.
 I am starting to see the bigger picture on how Javascript makes website more interactive for the user.

-**Thoughts:**: DOM Manipulation is challenging at first, but he more I practice writing the code, the more I will get better.
+**Thoughts:** DOM Manipulation is challenging at first, but he more I practice writing the code, the more I will get better.
 I hope to eventually write this code so frequently that it just becomes second nature.
 All in all, I really like making websites now and will keep practicing my craft.

 **Link to work:** [DOM Manipulation](Week-2/Day-8)